isots-code/QuadDiamondUnfold/README.md

 # QuadDiamondUnfold

+# NEW (28-12-22)

+Compressor code has been added, it auto detects if both dimensions are the same and select the appropriate operation.
+It even has a (mostly) vectorized function.

+Also new, dynamic dispatch, compile all code with normal arguments and the files ending in AVX2 and link it all together, it will dispath according to your CPU.

 # NEW (26-12-22)

 Scalar code has been added, so its now possible to run on stuff older then Haswell, although, not recommended as the performance is weak.